Top Korean Pantry Add-Ons That Make Simple Meals Taste Better

 TL;DR

-Canned tuna turns rice into something more substantial.
+Canned tuna for turning plain rice into a more filling meal.

-Dashida or anchovy stock makes soups and brothy meals taste deeper.
+Dashida or anchovy stock for soups, ramen upgrades, stews, and brothy bowls that taste too thin.

 What Makes a Pantry Add-On Actually Worth Keeping?